Note: This article is part of our Basic Banking series, designed to provide new savers with the key skills to save smarter.

 A flexible spending account is an account provided by some employers that allows people to save for medical expenses.
 FSAs can only be used for certain medical expenses, which we’ll cover later in this story.

-The biggest benefit of an FSA is that the contributions you make to the account are tax-deductible.
-That means an FSA could lower your tax burden.
+The biggest benefit of an FSA are the pre-tax contributions you make to the account.
+Pre-tax contributions help lower your income tax burden.

 Individuals who are self-employed aren’t eligible for FSAs.